ZiJian-zx2425/p8105_hw2_zx2425/DS_homework2.md

     ## # A tibble: 0 × 2
     ## # … with 2 variables: station_name <chr>, line <chr>

+At last, we need to make a code chunk to identify stations that serve the A train, and to assess how many of these are ADA compliant.
+As a first step, we tidy the data as alluded to previously; that is, we convert `route` from wide to long format.
+After this step, we can use tools from previous parts of the question (filtering to focus on the A train, and on ADA compliance; selecting and using `distinct` to obtain dataframes with the required stations in rows).

 Problem2

+Read and clean the dataset of Mr_Trash_Wheel, The results as following:

 ``` r
 Mr_Trash_Wheel=